 All year long, Clark.com’s Michael Timmermann is sharing quick and easy ways to save money as part of our Michael Saves series.
 Check in every Monday as he puts new and familiar savings strategies to the test.
 Sign up for our newsletter to have these stories delivered to your inbox!

 When I walked into my new condo for the first time, the unmistakable smell of cat urine nearly made me gag.

 It didn’t take long to determine where the odor was coming from.
-The cat pee smell was especially bad in the two carpeted bedrooms, but that wasn’t my only problem.
-There were also various types of stains throughout the whole place.
+The smell was especially bad in the two carpeted bedrooms, but there was another problem: stains!

 How to remove carpet stains without hiring a pro

 I immediately began to think about my options to fix the problem ASAP:

 - Replace the carpet and padding

 Replacing the two rooms of carpet would cost between $1,000 and $2,000, so I considered bringing in a professional to clean it.
 The estimate was about $250, including a special treatment for the pet stains.

 But before I booked an appointment, my colleague Charis from ClarkDeals.com suggested that I buy a steam cleaner.

 I always assumed that those carpet cleaners were out of my price range, but I was wrong.
 Charis found the Hoover Carpet Cleaner SteamVac with Clean Surge Carpet Cleaner Machine (F5914900) on sale for $69.99 at Amazon.com.